Author

 AutoMoney Trust finances used cars purchased from FCA-authorised dealers.
 Buying through a dealer rather than privately gives you stronger consumer protection under the Consumer Rights Act 2015, which requires the car to be of satisfactory quality, fit for purpose, and as described.

-Combining a dealer purchase with HP finance means the car has been through a dealer's checks, the finance is arranged before you commit, and you know your monthly payment before you drive away.
+If you buy a car on hire purchase through a dealer, the finance is arranged before you commit, and you know your monthly payment before you drive away.
 There is no need to negotiate financing separately from the car itself.

 How the numbers work in practice